 Pre-Rinse Spray Valves

 Pre-rinse spray valves—often used in commercial and institutional kitchens—are designed to remove food waste from dishes prior to dishwashing.
-By switching to a WaterSense labeled pre-rinse spray valve, a commercial or institutional kitchen can save more than $115 annually in energy and water costs.
+By switching to a high-efficiency pre-rinse spray valve, a commercial or institutional kitchen can save more than $110 annually in energy and water costs.

 Rinse with Power

-About 970,000 food service establishments in the United States use approximately 51 billion gallons of water each year to rinse dishes with pre-rinse spray valves.
-In fact, pre-rinse spray valves can account for nearly one-third of the water used in the typical commercial kitchen.
+About 1 million food service establishments in the United States use nearly 53 billion gallons of water each year to rinse dishes with pre-rinse spray valves.
+In fact, pre-rinse spray valves can account for nearly one-third of the water used in a typical commercial kitchen.

-Replacing one pre-rinse spray valve with a WaterSense labeled model can save a typical commercial kitchen more than 7,000 gallons of water per year.
-That’s equivalent to the amount of water needed to wash nearly 5,000 racks of dishes.
-Because kitchens use hot water to rinse dishes, installing a WaterSense labeled pre-rinse spray valve can reduce a commercial kitchen’s annual natural gas use by more than 6,400 cubic feet per year.
-That’s enough energy to run its convection oven 12 hours a day for three weeks.
+Replacing one old, inefficient pre-rinse spray valve with a high-efficiency, DOE-compliant model can save a typical commercial kitchen more than 7,000 gallons of water per year.
+That’s equivalent to the amount of water needed to wash nearly 4,800 racks of dishes.
+Because kitchens use hot water to rinse dishes, installing a high-efficiency pre-rinse spray valve can reduce a commercial kitchen’s annual natural gas use by more than 5,700 cubic feet per year.
+That’s enough energy to run its convection oven 12 hours a day for nearly three weeks.

-A commercial kitchen that replaces one pre-rinse spray valve with a WaterSense labeled model could save as much as $115 to $240 per year, as it could reduce water costs by $65 per year and energy costs by $50 per year (natural gas) or $175 per year (electricity).
-The facility could see payback on the investment in as little as four to eight months.
+A commercial kitchen that replaces one old, inefficient pre-rinse spray valve with a DOE-compliant model could save as much as $110 to $200 per year, and it could reduce water costs by $65 per year and energy costs by more than $40 per year (natural gas) or more than $130 per year (electricity).
+The facility could see payback on the investment in as little as five to eight months.

-If all commercial food service establishments in the U.S. installed and used a WaterSense labeled pre-rinse spray valve, we could save more than $225 million in water and energy costs across the country annually.
+If all commercial food service establishments in the United States installed and used high-efficiency pre-rinse spray valves, we could save more than $215 million in water and energy costs across the country annually.

-For more information about the pre-rinse spray valve specification development process, including the draft specification, public response to the draft specification, and EPA’s response to the public comments, please visit the Specification for Commercial Pre-Rinse Spray Valves Background Materials page.
+To review the original WaterSense Specification for Commercial Pre-Rinse Spray Valves, or for more information about the pre-rinse spray valve specification development process, please visit the Specification for Commercial Pre-Rinse Spray Valves Background Materials page.